roman-milk/roman-milk.github.io/blackmailing-a-feminist-bitch.md

  Her body felt like it was overheating, an uncontrollable desire to give in to her lustful sin impossible to deny.
 "Yes," Mary admitted, agreeing to being sodomized, a shame coursing through her answer even as she awaited the act.

  Walker warned, "Here it comes," and slid his cock inside her incredibly tight ass.
-Report_Story #4